 "It portrayed me partying and drinking and not showing up for therapy once a week when I should have been there three times a week," says Bauman.
 "That's real.
 I was lost going through this.
 He got me totally right.
 But was hard to face it and see that other people saw that." -The Los Angeles Times

 Yes.
+In real life, Jeff Bauman also endured a lot of pain later on when the sutures came out.
 Despite Bauman's surgeon, Dr. Kalish, telling him that the suture removal would be easy and painless, a few of the deeper sutures brought Bauman to tears as he winced in pain through the ordeal.
 The process was to "yank and cut" the sutures, hoping they would all come out easily, but 10 deeper ones required Kalish to remove them himself instead of having a resident do it.
 By the time Kalish was finished, Bauman's legs were bleeding.
 This mini Jeff Bauman biography includes video of him having the sutures removed.

-No. In February 2014, Jeff Bauman and Erin Hurley became engaged and they got married in their backyard in November 2014, several months after the birth of their daughter.
+No. In February 2014, Jeff Bauman and Erin Hurley became engaged.
+They got married in their backyard in November 2014, several months after the birth of their daughter.
 In February 2017, Jeff Bauman and Erin Hurley announced they were getting a divorce after less than three years of marriage.
-They share joint custody of a 3-year-old daughter, Nora, born on July 13, 2014. -The Los Angeles Times

 "The production invited a lot of real-life people to participate," says director David Gordon Green, "from the surgeon that amputated Jeff's leg, his physical therapist, the Martino brothers, who helped fit him for a prosthetic leg.
 So, not just Hollywood actors are coming to this stage, but a lot of authentic personalities that had a voice that brought a truth and a dignity to the subject matter."
 Current and former patients of the rehabilitation center are also seen in the movie, in addition to the staff. -ETOnline.com